-- such related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us and based on our examination of the records, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, paragraph 3(xiv) of the Order is not applicable to the Company. - (xv) According to the information and explanations given to us and based on our examination of the records, the Company has not entered into any noncash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable to the Company. - (xi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, paragraph 3(xvi) of the Order is not applicable to the Company.
+- (xiii) In our opinion and according to the information and explanations given to us, the transactions with related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013, where applicable, and the details of the related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards. - (xiv) (a) Based on information and explanations provided to us and our audit procedures, in our opinion, the Company has an internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the Company issued till date for the period under audit. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly,